-The digital age has brought new opportunities for the developing economies by presenting some of them with the prospects for leapfrogging.
-By investing strategically in physical, intellectual and other forms of human capital these economies may be able to forge a path not only in the ICT sectors, but also create innovation systems of their own.
+By investing strategically in physical, intellectual and other forms of human and organizational capital these economies may be able to forge a path not only in the ICT sectors, but also create postmodern innovation systems of their own.
 Under the emerging globally competitive market environment this will be the best way to compete dynamically.
 However, creating comparative advantage in this way requires capabilities that many developing countries lack at the moment.
 Without a mix of openness and strong governance, it is unlikely that even a start can be made.

 The case study of Korea presented in this paper is instructive in several ways from this perspective.
 A strong state under Park Chung-hee, Korea was able to go through several stages of modernization during the 70s and 80s.
 It created a solid infrastructure and started to generate knowledge-based production and services in the 90s.
 However, the mix of domestic policy mistakes and exogenous developments in the second half of the decade resulted in the most serious crisis in the Korean economy since the second world war.
-The economy is yet to recover from the damage done to its capacity to develop dynamic innovative capability.10
+The economy is yet to recover from the damage done to its capacity to develop dynamic innovative capability.12 Yet from a longer term strategic perspective prescribing moves for the creation of a postmodern POLIS in the region may be crucial for Korea and the other Asian NIEs.

-Many developing countries seem committed to the path of ICT development.
+Many developing countries including the Asian NIEs seem committed to the path of ICT development.
 What seem to be lacking are the awareness of some of the pitfalls and the need for both economic resources and institution building.
 Strategically, developing world class education and training facilities on a regional basis and sharing the burden of ICT sectors development through various regional cooperation schemes may be the best alternative.
-Therefore, the time may have come to discuss seriously and practically how to develop POLIS and ICT, not for individual national economies, but for entire developing regions in a supranational manner.
+Therefore, the time may have come to discuss seriously and practically how to develop POLIS and ICT, not for individual national economies, but for entire developing regions in a supranational manner.13